Tanja888/PfDA-Project2/README.md

 ## Programming for Data Analysis Project2

-## Wisconsin Breast Cancer dataset analysis
+## Wisconsin Breast Cancer Dataset Analysis

 ## About the Project
  The purpose of this project was to get an insight into some of the classification models for machine learning using Wisconsin Breast Cancer dataset.